Fleker/Gltn/_nightlies/docs/docs/04_Themes/00_Introduction_to_Themes.md

 Themes can be submitted and placed in the Gltn Store for anyone to install.

+##*Getting Started*
+###Server
+Upload the theme script to your server, and use the `themeManager` to install your theme.
+Then, you can either use the command line to pick a theme or use the built-in theme panel to select your theme.

+###Locally
+Use the `themeManager` to install your theme.
+Then, you can either use the command line to pick a theme or use the built-in theme panel to select your theme.

 ## *Inspiration and Ideas*
 If you want to make a theme, but don't know where to start, look at some of these ideas: